celery/celery/docs/userguide/routing.rst

 Here, the :setting:`task_default_queue` will be used to route tasks that doesn't have an explicit route.

-The default exchange, exchange type and routing key will be used as the default routing values for tasks, and as the default values for entries in :setting:`task_queues`.
+The default exchange, exchange type, and routing key will be used as the default routing values for tasks, and as the default values for entries in :setting:`task_queues`.